-TFSL assessed the investment risk within the Fund, focusing amongst other things on volatility and risk adjusted returns.
-The Board concluded that the level of investment risk is within parameters for an actively managed Fund.
+The Board concluded that the level of investment risk is appropriate, within its mandated parameters, without taking excessive risk for an actively managed Fund.

 The Board found that the Fund is investing in the asset classes permitted by the investment policy and that there have been no breaches of the policy in the last 12 months.